shimin8/cron-service/Readme.md

 ### Common Issues

+1. **Database Connection Errors**:
+   - Docker: Verify `DB_HOST=db` in your `.env` file and that the database container is running
-1. **Database Connection Errors**: Verify PostgreSQL is running and credentials are correct
+   - Manual: Verify PostgreSQL is running and credentials are correct
+2. **Redis Connection Errors**:
+   - Docker: Verify `REDIS_HOST=redis` in your `.env` file and that Redis container is running
-2. **Redis Connection Errors**: Ensure Redis is running and accessible
+   - Manual: Ensure Redis is running and accessible
 3. **Job Not Executing**: Check cron expression validity and job status
 4. **Lock Issues**: Multiple scheduler instances may cause lock conflicts
+5. **Database Schema Not Created (Docker)**:
+   - Ensure `db-init/init.sql` exists and contains the schema
+   - Remove the PostgreSQL volume and restart: `docker-compose down -v && docker-compose up -d`

 ### Debugging